Guest Conduct Policy

 Pool, deck and theater chairs may not be reserved.
 Topless sunbathing is not permitted except in the designated areas.
 (Contact Guest Services for more information.)
 Boom boxes or loud radios are not permitted.
 Roller blades, roller skates, skateboards, scooters, surfboards, bicycles, and similar items may not be utilized on-board; except for mobility aids related to special needs, as approved by the ship’s management.

 We want you to be comfortable on board, so public areas throughout all our ships are smoke-free.
 If you smoke cigarettes, you can do so on your balcony, in the casino or in the Cigar Bar (where available).
 If you prefer pipes or cigars, you can smoke in the Cigar Bar or designated smoking lounge.
 Also, you can smoke cigarettes, pipes and cigars outside on open decks (just not around food venues, sports decks, kids’ pool areas and other designated nonsmoking areas).
+Electronic cigarettes cannot be used in public areas where there is a No Smoking policy in force; simply because these cigarettes look so realistic and therefore other guests’ perception is that we are not enforcing the No Smoking rule.
 Smoking inside your stateroom will result in a $250 cleaning charge added to your onboard account.
 If you’re 18 through 20 years of age and you have the written consent of your parents or guardian (parent or guardian must be on board), you can purchase beer or wine for yourself only when the ship is sailing in international waters (except on Alaska and Hawai‘i cruises where you must be 21 years of age to consume or purchase alcohol of any kind).* If you want to gamble in our casinos, you must have a valid ID showing you are 18 years or older.
 If a Guest under the age of 18 wins in the casino and cannot provide proof of age, he or she will not be paid the winnings.
 There is no casino on Pride of America.
 For more information on our smoking policy please click here.

 Ship’s management reserves the right to enact and enforce curfews on an individual, group, or ship-wide basis, if in the sole judgment of the ship’s Captain, such steps become necessary to ensure guest or crew safety.
 Children under the age of 17 are not allowed unaccompanied by an adult after 1:00 am.